 While this is valuable information to know for sites that are driven by written content, what about video content?
 Good question.
 Video content has seen a surge in use and popularity over the past year and it is predicted that video will account for about 69% of all consumer internet traffic.
 It’s no wonder when you consider how easy it is to build video content.
 Every smartphone is equipped with a video camera and most everyone owns a smartphone, so most everyone has the ability to create video content.
 When we think of video content, we think YouTube.
 YouTube has over 1 billion users and generates billions of views from its daily viewers.
 Given these statistics, how then do content marketers who use video, optimize their video content on YouTube?
-We came across a video that we found very helpful for optimizing video content that you can view here.
-However, we’d like to share a few highlights with you below.
+We’d like to share a few highlights with you below.

 - Use Playlists: Categorize your videos with keyword optimized playlists.